 I’ve seen this occur with sources of desiccated thyroid like Armour Thyroid as well as thyroid supplements and medications containing a time release component.

 One simple way to test this is to chew the supplement and take it with food.

 Chewing it can help break down the digestive inhibitors or time-release component, making it much easier to digest.

 Taking it with food can help slow down the digestion and absorption of the thyroid hormone so you don’t absorb it too quickly.

 If this changes the way you respond to the thyroid hormone, it can indicate a digestion and absorption issue.

-(Note: Many advise not taking thyroid hormone with food because some research indicates that certain foods and supplements can affect your ability to absorb your thyroid hormone.
-However, this should not be a real problem because you shouldn’t be using most of those foods or supplements in the first place.
-However, if you are concerned then you can do the same on an empty stomach. )
+(Note: Many advise not taking thyroid hormone with food because some research indicates that certain foods can affect your ability to absorb your thyroid hormone.
+This is generally the result of this slower absorption rate and isn’t a real concern for most.
+However, if you are concerned then you can do the same on an empty stomach.)